Testing Frequently Asked Questions

 How do I order a single gene or subset of genes from a NextGen, Sequencing panel?

 Yes.
 Please indicate “interpret only XXXX gene” on the Test Requisition Form.
 The price will remain the list price.
 Free reflex testing to remaining genes on the panel is available if desired.
 Alternatively, a single gene can also be ordered on our PGxome Custom Panel.

 Can I order a NextGen Sequencing panel update?

-If our NextGen Sequencing panel is updated to offer additional genes, we will offer a panel update for a charge of $990.
+If our PG-Select NextGen Sequencing panel is updated to offer additional genes, we will offer a panel update for a charge of $640.
 Please contact us to confirm that we have adequate DNA remaining, and then complete our Add-On Test Requisition Form, found on our Forms page, specifying NextGen Sequencing panel of interest and "Update".
 The interpretation will include only the genes that have not been previously analyzed.
 CPT codes for newly added genes apply.

 If I order a subset of genes on a panel, can I reflex to the rest of the panel?

 Yes.
 If a single gene or any subset of genes is ordered on a panel, free reflex testing to remaining genes on the panel is available if desired.
-Reflex testing to PGxome from a from a PGxome Custom Panel is also available.
+Reflex testing to PGxome from a PGxome Custom Panel is also available.
 See our PGxome Custom Panel Test Description for details.

 Certificates & Licenses Expand All